Skip to content

 6. Make Your Windows 11 PC Shutdown Faster

 When it comes to starting or shutdown time, Windows 11 is much faster than Windows 10.
 The OS takes some time before it properly starts or shuts down.
 The OS requires this time to close the ongoing background processes and save application data.
 If the data is not saved before the PC shuts down, you may lose data, and the app functions may get corrupted.
-If you are one who closes all running applications before shutting down your PC, there’s a little registry tweak that can help you make your PC shut down faster.
+This registry tweak can help you make your PC shut down faster.

 1. Open the Registry Editor and go to the following location.